Random flip-flop: Practical realization of random flip-flop

-Applications and prospects
+Applications

 Figure 3.
-Random number generators by use of RFF.
-A RFF can work up to a certain Request (clock) rate.
-One can use N RFFs to enhance bit production rate by factor N.
+Random number generators by use of an RFF.
+An RFF can work up to a certain request (clock) rate.
+One can use N RFFs to enhance bit production rate by a factor of N.

-One straightforward application of a RFF is generation of random bits, as shown in the Fig. 3.
+One straightforward application of an RFF is generation of random bits, as shown in Fig. 3.

-Since each RFF operates independent of all others, N RFFs can generate N bits per clock, thus the overall generation throughput of a random number generator is only limited by the number of available RFFs and their maximum operating clock frequency.
+Since each RFF operates independently of the others, a group of N RFFs can generate N bits per clock, thus the overall generation throughput of a random number generator is only limited by the number of available RFFs and their maximum operating clock frequency.

-The biggest difference between a RFF and a true random number generator is that a plethora of RFFs can work concurrently, independently of each other, with or without any synchronicity among them.
+The biggest difference between an RFF and a true random number generator is that a plethora of RFFs can work concurrently, independently of each other, with or without any synchronicity among them.
 This is useful in stochastic computing, also known as Random Pulse Computing (RPC)[1], where many information-processing circuits work in parallel.
-RFF could also find its use in: prosthetic implants such as artificial cochlear or prosthetic limbs using, near-sensor image processing as well as in artificial intelligence processors.
-Furthermore, having in mind its high speed, a single RFF can be used to generate on the order of hundred thousand 256-bit cryptographic keys per second, or nonce data, without requiring any special or proprietary protocol to communicate with, making it potentially indispensable piece of security hardware such as IoT devices, smart cards, car keys, as well as of any computer or digital communication device.
+RFF could also find its use in prosthetic implants such as artificial cochlear or prosthetic limbs using, near-sensor image processing as well as in artificial intelligence processors.
+Furthermore, in consideration of its high speed, a single RFF can be used to generate on the order of hundred thousand 256-bit cryptographic keys per second, or nonce data, without requiring any special or proprietary protocol to communicate with, making it a potentially indispensable piece of security hardware such as IoT devices, smart cards, car keys, as well as of any computer or digital communication device.

-While the technology of realizing a RFF on a chip is young, it is conceivable that in the future RFF as an electronic element will appear in universal logic chips (such as 7400-series integrated circuits), in Application Specific Integrated Circuits (ASIC), and in Field-Programmable Gate Array (FPGA) chips, thus facilitating designs that could benefit from it.
+While the technology of realizing an RFF on a chip is young, it is conceivable that in the future, the RFF, as an electronic element, will appear in universal logic chips (such as 7400-series integrated circuits), in Application Specific Integrated Circuits (ASIC), and in Field-Programmable Gate Array (FPGA) chips, thus facilitating designs that could benefit from it.